eteubert/archivist-custom-archive-templates/readme.txt

 	[archivist query="tag=straw+mask&post_status=private&orderby=comment_count&order=DESC"]

-Losts all entries marked with post status `private` which are tagged with both `straw` and `mask`, ordered by the amount of comments in a descending order.
+Lists all entries marked with post status `private` which are tagged with both `straw` and `mask`, ordered by the amount of comments in a descending order.

 == Installation ==